An overview of the SAVE Act, its proposals, policy arguments, and potential impacts on voter eligibility and election integrity in the United States.

 Or Continue to the Online Navigation Below đ

-The Safeguard American Voter Eligibility (SAVE) Act was introduced in Congress amid ongoing debate about election integrity and how voter eligibility should be verified.
+The proposal comes amid ongoing debate about election integrity and how voter eligibility should be verified.
 Concerns about voter fraud became a major political issue in the United States during and after the 2016 and 2020 presidential elections.
+Multiple investigations, court rulings, and election audits did not find evidence of widespread fraud that would have changed election outcomes.
+However, concerns about election integrity remain influential in American politics, and many voters say they support stronger safeguards to ensure that only eligible citizens vote.

-Supporters of the SAVE Act argue that requiring documentary proof of U.S. citizenship would create a clearer national standard for verifying voter eligibility and increase public confidence in elections.
+Supporters of the SAVE Act argue that requiring documentary proof of citizenship would create a clear national standard for verifying voter eligibility and increase public confidence in elections.
 Opponents argue that non-citizen voting is already illegal and extremely rare, and that additional documentation requirements could make voter registration more difficult for some eligible citizens.

 January 3, 2025